-Because the invariant $\sigma\left(X,\xi\right)$ was made out of the coarse \emph{sequences}, it is well-behaved only for coarse spaces with countable bases.
-(Note that this condition is equivalent to the pseudo-metrisability provided that one allows $+\infty$ as pseudometrics.)
-For example, the proofs of \prettyref{thm:Sigma-of-non-scattering-spaces} and \prettyref{thm:Equivalence-for-non-scattering-spaces} are available only for pseudometrisable spaces. \begin{problem} Find a more appropriate definition of $\sigma\left(X,\xi\right)$ for non-pseudometrisable spaces. \end{problem}
+Because the invariant $\sigma\left(X,\xi\right)$ is made out of coarse \emph{sequences}, it may be well-behaved only for coarse spaces with countable bases.
+The existence of countable bases is equivalent to metrisability provided that the metric function is allowed to take the value $+\infty$ (see \cite[Theorem 2.55]{Roe03}). \begin{problem} Find a more appropriate definition of the invariant $\sigma\left(X,\xi\right)$ for non-metrisable spaces. \end{problem}